Is Bethel Church A Cult?

 As for the other story about some Bethel students trying to heal a man who fell off a cliff before getting help…well, how about reading the original newspaper story about the incident:

 “The biggest criticism has been the delay in reporting the incident to the authorities, but this criticism isn’t an issue with respect to this lawsuit,” Haslerud said.
 “The delay was the result of having just witnessed a very traumatic event coupled with fear and confusion and the possibility that Mr. Carlsen has just committed suicide.
 The delay was not occasioned by some religious belief Sarah had that they were going to ‘raise the dead.'”

 Doesn’t scripture say that love does not delight in evil, but rejoices in the truth?
 All I hear in Pastor Gabe’s mention of these stories is confirmation bias from a guy who already has a problem with Bethel church.
 He already wanted to believe the worst before he even found these stories.

 Even if Bethel students had withheld medical care in order to pray for someone, Bill Johnson and the leaders of BSSM (Bethel School of Supernatural Ministry) encourage people to seek timely medical help, to appreciate medical professionals, and to have doctors verify supernatural healings.
 I know because I’ve actually done more research than the guy who told me to do my research.
 I’ve heard what Bethel teaches and not just what people say (or imply) they teach.

-The New Apostolic Reformation
+Bethel Church And The New Apostolic Reformation

 The next item on Pastor Gabe’s list of problems with Bethel is that it’s part of the New Apostolic Reformation, or NAR.